CodePushGo/website/src/content/blog/en/5-steps-to-deploy-hotfixes-with-capgo.md

 ### Install Required Packages

-To get started with CodePushGo in your Capacitor project, use its CLI tool.
+To get started with CodePushGo in your React Native project, use its CLI tool.
 Simply run the following command:

 ```bash
 npx @capgo/cli init